gizemdogafiliz/aerial-tactile-sim/README.md

 ```

 Renders a DIGIT sensor pressing a sphere at different depths.
 Demonstrates how tactile
-images change with penetration -- deeper contact = more pin deformation.
+images change with penetration (deeper contact = more pin deformation).

 | No contact | Light contact | Deep contact |
 |---|---|---|